MrParadise/SpaceFight2/README.md

 # SpaceFight2
 Fighting in space.
-Presented by simon burgerclick. dont ask abou the first one.
+Presented by Simon Burgerclick.
+Don't ask about the first one.